MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/ios-backgrounding-with-tasks.md

 ```

 > [!IMPORTANT]
-> **Note**: Avoid making calls to update the UI from the background in iOS 6-compliant code, as iOS 6 does not support background UI updates, and will terminate the application.
+> Avoid making calls to update the UI from the background in iOS 6-compliant code, as iOS 6 does not support background UI updates, and will terminate the application.

 The `NSURLSession` API includes a rich set of features to handle authentication, manage failed transfers, and report client-side - but not server-side - errors.
 It helps bridge the interruptions in task run time introduced in iOS 7, and also provides support for transferring large files quickly and reliably.
 The next section explores this second feature.